trevorlinton/webkit.js/README.md

 ----

 **Toolchain**
-- (GOOD) The new build system compiles on Linux, Windows (cygwin) and MacOS X. Uses gyp to generate project files in addition custom scripts.
+- (GREAT) The new build system compiles on Linux, Windows (cygwin) and MacOS X. Uses gyp to generate project files in addition custom scripts.
 So far these seems fairly stable and will not change significantly.

 **Building**
-- (GREAT) Currently the latest nightly WebKit builds with cairo, freetype, libjpeg, libpng and other dependencies.
+- (GREAT) Currently the latest nightly WebKit builds with cairo, freetype2, libjpeg, libpng and other dependencies.

 **Linking**
-- (BAD) There's a list of undefined symbols that need to be resolved, use llvm-nm on a .a, .so, .lib to find and tackle unresolved issues.
-The exported symbols need to be defined using embind.
-This will provide javascript to C++ api's quickly and easily, the classes that need to be bound are (initially): WebCore::Page, WebCore::PageClients, WebCore::Frame (and subsequent Clients mapped to javascript events) need to be built.
-This is mostly grunt work, not a whole lot of thinking required, perhaps an automated script could be used to generate these, however it requires parsing C++.

-**Tests**
-- (NON EXISTENT) Tests for JavaScript<->C++ needs to be developed (non-layout related code)
-- (BAD) Unit tests that integrate with WebKit's LayoutTests
+- (GOOD) Only a small few dependencies need to be brought in.
+See UnresolvedSymbolsDemangled.md for more information.

 **Supported Features**
-* (GOOD) Features that are *not* currently supported:

-    * Accelerated 2D Canvas
-    * CSS Image Resolution
+* (GREAT) Nearly the entire HTML5, CSS3 and SVG rendering is supported; the following features are not supported and probably will never be.

-    * CSS Image Orientation
+    * CSS Orientation
-    * CSS3 Text
     * Draggable Regions
     * Encrypted Media
-    * Font Load Events
     * Input Speech
-    * Audio
-    * **Supported** ~~Video~~
     * Media Streams
     * JavaScript Debugger / Inspector
-    * MHTML
-    * PDF/PDFKit
     * Quota's
     * Web Workers
     * Web Sockets
     * Shadow DOM
     * Web Timing
-    * **Supported** ~~XSLT~~
-    * Native Widgets (IFRAME, Buttons, Text Boxes, etc.)
+    * Native OS Widgets
-    * Any Resource Loaders
-    * **Supported** ~~Font Rendering~~
+    * IFrames (although this can be emulated on some platforms)

+Fonts are rendered via freetype2, fontconfig and cairo for consistent font rendering across all platforms.
+Native video and audio decoding is supported but not included in the regular build.
+Eventually i'll post instructions on compiling in native video/audio support.

+**Tests**
+- (BAD) Tests for JavaScript<->C++ needs to be developed (non-layout related code)
+- (BAD) Unit tests that integrate with WebKit's LayoutTests

 **Frameworks**
-- (NON EXISTENT) Frameworks to easily perform common tasks with the renderer under various contexts.
+- (BAD) Frameworks to easily perform common tasks with the renderer under various contexts.

 **Documentation**
 - (BAD) Lots and lots of documentation, currently this is it.